JuanPautasso/jp-info/_pages/about.md

 ## 👨🏻‍🔬 Professional Expertise
 My professional journey reflects diverse and impactful roles in academia and industry:

 - **PhD Researcher** at Radboudumc: Leading advanced x-ray imaging research, mentoring students, and collaborating with multidisciplinary teams to develop novel imaging solutions.
-- **Consultant** for health-tech company: Identified funding opportunities and supported the establishment of new business units in medical technology.
 - **Software Engineer** at CNIC: Worked on machine learning models and developed algorithm pipelines for faster and accurate image processing.
 - **Field Engineer** at Industry: Provided technical service for medical imaging equipment.
 Specialized in ultrasound and LASER technologies.